jgardn92/jg-exon-capture/0_Notes/bowtie_notes.md

 --max-missing 0.8: filter out genotypes called in less than 80% of all samples (this syntax is kind of counter-intuitive, so be careful)

-After filtering using these minQ 30 and max-missing 0.75, kept 2996 out of a possible 4638 Sites
+After filtering using these minQ 30 and max-missing 0.75, kept 2996 out of a possible 4638 Sites (unpaired) After filtering using these minQ 30 and max-missing 0.75, kept 1478 out of a possible 2049 Sites (paired)

 ``` bash
 DIR=test/5_variants # name of directory with bcf file containing genotype data